 Read Evan’s posts here.

-Panny is a junior at the University of California at Berkeley, and she plans to major in either economics or business.
+Panny is a junior at the University of California at Berkeley studying business administration.

 Santul is a senior at Georgetown University studying government and economics.
 He is a writer for The Georgetown Voice and has worked in the office of Congresswoman Alma Adams (D-NC).